 Your Body Is Your Main Priority

 Focus on improving your health.
 Eat healthy food by adding more fruits and vegetables in your diet.
 Include exercise as your daily activity.
-Go easy at first, but try to increase the intensity and amount of exercise you get as you recover.
+Go easy at first, but try to increase the intensity and amount of exercise you get as you recover and for sure get in contact with the top ranking mesothelioma cancer lawyer in illinois, IL to get everything in order .
 Get enough sleep so that you wake up feeling refreshed and able to tackle the rest of the day.
 These actions may help your body recover from cancer treatment and also help put your mind at ease by giving you a greater sense of control over your life.

 Always Attend Follow Up Appointments

 You may fear the worst when it’s time for your next follow-up appointment.
 Don’t let that stop you from going.
 Use the time with your doctor to ask questions about any signs or symptoms that worry you.
 Write down your concerns and discuss them at your next appointment.
 Knowing more may help you feel more in control.